 Electronic application: when you register through the HMRC Online Service you will be invited to select a stagger period.

 Paper application: when we receive your paper registration application, we will allocate an accounting period stagger.
-If you wish to request an alternative stagger, please write to:
+If you wish to request an alternative stagger, write to the gambling duties contact address.